 Sundays are for pancakes in my house, but we always have leftovers.
 Make a few silver dollar pancakes when making breakfast and send them to school the next day, maybe with some bacon or sausage, fresh fruit, and a small container of maple syrup.
 Try my favorite fluffy buttermilk pancakes recipe!

 My oldest almost always requests one of three breakfasts – pizza, PB&J, or yogurt.
-We have an oomie box that I use to send him with yogurt that stay cool until lunch time.
+We have an Omie box that I use to send him with yogurt that stays cool until lunch time.
 It’s such a simple lunch, but when paired with homemade granola and fresh fruit it’s a fun DIY parfait!

-Again- Ryan loves him some pizza.
-I love sending him to school with my homemade pizza bagels as an alternative to sandwiches.
+I love sending him to school with my homemade pizza bagels as the most kid-friendly no sandwich lunch.
 My kids don’t mind them cold.
-But if your kids would prefer them warm, pour boiling water into a thermos and let it sit for a 10 minutes while getting things ready before adding the freshly baked pizzas.
-Layer with parchment paper if they will be stacked.
+But if your kids would prefer them warm, pour boiling water into a thermos and let it sit for 10 minutes while getting things ready.
+Then add the freshly baked pizzas.

 Let them choose